Nirav-Madhani/DBMS_Project/README.md

-# DBMS ProjectEvent Management System
+# DBMS Project - Event Management System

 ## Summary of the Project